raymosun/cse15l-lab-reports/lab-report-1-week-2.md

 If you just want to run a couple commands on the remote server, you can add them as an argument to the `ssh` command as shown below (separated by semicolons if necessary).
 This will log in, run the commands, then exit.
 ![Image](img/w2l1/optimize.png)

+For extremely optimal running, use the command

+`scp OtherMain.java cs15lwi22abp@ieng6.ucsd.edu:~/; ssh cs15lwi22abp@ieng6.ucsd.edu "javac OtherMain.java; java OtherMain"`

+where "OtherMain.java" is the file you're working on.
+That will copy your updated file to the server, compile it, and run it in one line of commands.
+After running once, you can run it again in just **3 keystrokes**:
+1. Click the terminal
+2. Press Up Arrow
+3. Press Enter